nasa-nccs-hpda/super-resolution-climate/README.md

 This project uses [hydra](https://hydra.cc) for workflow configuration.
 All configuration files are found in the super-resolution-climate/config directory.
 Each workflow configuraration is composed of several sections, each with a separate config file.
-For example, in the sample script [train-rcan-swot-2.2v.py](./scripts/train-rcan-swot-2.2v.py), the *configuration* dict specifies the name of the config file to be used for each section, e.g. the *task* section is configured with the file [config/task/swot-2.2v.yaml](./config/task/swot-2.2v.yaml)
+For example, in the sample script [train-rcan-swot-2.2v.py](./scripts/train-rcan-swot-2.2v.py), the *configuration* dict specifies the name of the config file to be used for each section, i.e. the *task* section is configured with the file [config/task/swot-2.2v.yaml](./config/task/swot-2.2v.yaml).
 The *ccustom* dict is used to override individual config values.
 The *cname* parameter specifies the name of the root config file (e.g. [config/sres.yaml](./config/sres.yaml) )

 ## Inference